dimitri/pgloader/docs/ref/mssql.rst

 the *INCLUDING* filter.

 ::

-   excluding table names matching 'LocalAccount' in schema 'dbo'
+   excluding table names like 'LocalAccount' in schema 'dbo'

 MS SQL Schema Transformations
 -----------------------------